NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Read Disaster.md

 You spend 10 minutes and open yourself to the divine mysteries of the world, peering into the most sinister portents of the future.

-You gain the effects of [[Augury|Augury]], except you learn only about the dangers ahead; any results of "good" are instead "nothing," and results of "mixed" are instead "bad."
+You gain the effects of [[Spells/Augury|Augury]], except you learn only about the dangers ahead; any results of "good" are instead "nothing," and results of "mixed" are instead "bad."
 If you are legendary in Religion, you take only 1 minute to Read Disaster.

 *Source: Pathfinder Player Core 2*
 *ORC*